CDE: Concept-Driven Exploration for Reinforcement Learning

 \subsection{Concept Learning in Reinforcement Learning}

 Previous works have explored reconstructing pre-defined concepts from intermediate embeddings and using these for downstream policy learning.
 Concept Policy Models ~\cite{concept_learning_for_MARL} apply Concept Bottleneck Models (CBM)~\cite{CBM} to multi-agent RL.
 SCoBots~\cite{ScoBots} extracts object-related symbolic concepts from raw observations and refines them into human-understandable relational concepts, with concept pruning and reward shaping performed by human experts.
 LICORICE~\cite{LICORICE} focuses on reducing human labor in labeling concepts and querying a VLM for labels.
-However, the above works require human-defined concepts which may vary across environments.
-In contrast, CDE only uses segmentation masks as concepts, which improves generalization ability.
-Moreover, VLM outputs are often noisy and directly conditioning on them may hurt policy learning.
-In contrast, CDE absorbs such errors as label noise during training.
+However, the aforementioned works require pre-defined semantic concepts,which may vary across environments.
+CED addresses these limitations through a two-fold design. first, it adopts domain-agnostic segmentation masks as concepts, improving generalization across environments.
+Second, instead of directly conditioning on potentially inaccurate VLM outputs, CDE treats them as noisy supervision and enables more robust policy learning.